 Beyond the wilds of the Yukon

-The Yukon can easily be combined with a visit to neighbouring Alaska.
+The Yukon can easily be combined with a visit to neighboring Alaska.
 From Dawson City the wonderfully scenic Top of the World Highway leads to the border and, from there, the glaciers and whales of Prince William Sound, the mountains and wildlife of Denali National Park and some of the world's best bear watching are all within reach.
 Likewise, beautiful and rarely-visited regions of northern British Columbia can also be combined with a trip to the Yukon.
 The more adventurous may prefer to take a 4x4 drive along the unpaved Dempster Highway, cutting through remote northern tundra to reach Inuvik on the Beaufort Sea.

 Was this useful?